thuyqnguyen/terrafom/modules/s3/readme.md

-TThis module provision a s3 bucket, and a policy to have read/write access on it.
+This module provision a s3 bucket, and a policy to have read/write access on it.